Brian-McIntosh/TundsDevApproach/README.md

-# TundsDevApproach
+# My SwiftUI Async Await MVVM Project Structure & Approach
-1. Start by creating a Constants folder and an enum for our constants:
+## 1. Start by creating a Constants folder and an enum for our constants:
 ```swift
 enum APIConstants {
     static let baseUrl = "https://animechan.vercel.app"